rtens/crosspoint-reader-chess/README.md

 This is a fork of the excellent [CrossPoint Reader Firmware](https://github.com/crosspoint-reader/crosspoint-reader) with the addition of a chess application for

-  - solving mix [lichess puzzles](https://lichess.org/training) of different difficulties
+  - solving [lichess puzzles mix](https://lichess.org/training) of different difficulties
   - solving the [lichess daily puzzle](https://lichess.org/training/daily)
   - playing against an engine of different strengths (currently only with random moves by engine)
   - playing over the board